The Canadian Geographer / Le Géographe canadien

 Viewpoints are short articles that offer a particular perspective on a geographical problem or issue.
 They can be provocative but may also provide unique outlooks on a range of issues.
 They must be referenced and will be refereed.
 Viewpoints must be accompanied by an abstract in either English or French.
 Viewpoints should be 2000-3000 words in length, including the abstract, all text, references, tables, and illustrations.

 Book Reviews are normally commissioned by the book review editor for individual books of importance to our readership.
 They are not peer-reviewed.
+Book reviews may not exceed 750 words in length.
 Readers willing to undertake reviews of books on specific subject areas are invited to contact the book review editor.
 Unsolicited reviews may be accepted for publication, subject to the discretion of the editor.
 All book reviews are now published online and do not appear in the print version of the journal.

 Obituaries published in The Canadian Geographer conform to policies established by the CAG executive.
 For further information on obituaries, please contact the editor.